 By the way if you want to hear a song from their first record that isn't an inferior ripoff of "The Great Curve" or slightly dodgy reggae, I recommend Lai tu aizmirstu; it's a good one.

-― The Elvis of Nationalism and Amoral Patriotism (rushomancy), Tuesday, 5 February 2019 00:50 (one week ago) Permalink
+― The Elvis of Nationalism and Amoral Patriotism (rushomancy), Tuesday, 5 February 2019 00:50 (two months ago) Permalink

 xpost I know what you mean about jazz confidence.
 I've been listening pretty often since the early 70s, still far from expert.
 But what the hell, post at will on Rolling Jazz, as I do.